MOTIVATIONAL SPEAKER * VETERANS PORTRAIT PROJECT * AUTHOR

 Pearsall is the recipient of two honors for her service: Army Combat Action Badge and Air Force Combat Action Medal.

-What is the Stacy Pearsall's Veterans Portrait Project?
+What is the Veterans Portrait Project by Stacy Pearsall?
 Watch the video to learn more.

-Stacy Pearsall and the Veterans Portrait Project at Polycor
+The Veterans Portrait Project by Stacy Pearsall at Polycor

 Executive Director, Cultural Office of the Pikes Peak Region

 Stacy Pearsall was the perfect closing keynote speaker for our Community Summit!
 She has a powerful story to share, and she tells it beautifully with great visuals, an engaging narrative, and a charismatic personality.